jayfiled/apertureLabsRoboticArm/readme.md

 - MacOSX [Install dotnet core 2.2](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.300-macos-x64-installer)

-Then clone the source from GitHub:
+2. Open up git bash, cmd or powershell then follow these steps to clone the source from GitHub to a folder on your computer.

 - `cd ~/`
 - `mkdir toy-robot-tech-test-joel-james`